 1. Lead Generation

-Activities: Through marketing, advertising, attending trade shows, relying on word of mouth, and research the potential business clients may be ascertained.
+Activities: By utilizing marketing, advertising, trade shows, word of mouth, and research, potential business clients can be identified.

-Tools: These tools include, but are not limited to corporate relationship management systems, the use of electronic mail, social media, and leaders generation tools.
+Tools: Some of these tools are corporate relationship management systems, electronic mail, social media, and leaders generation tools.

 2. Lead Qualification

-Tools: The specific areas of interest of the firm include lead scoring, qualification criteria, and sales analytics.
+Tools: The firm is focused on lead scoring, qualification criteria, and sales analytics as its specific areas of interest.

 3. Initial Contact and Needs Assessment